-An alarm that is reported only within a building, and typically occurs when an area is disarmed (occupied).
+Local alarm An alarm that is reported only within a building, and typically occurs when an area is disarmed (occupied).
 The circumstances that cause a local alarm can be checked and rectified by personnel on site and it is therefore unnecessary for the alarm to be relayed to a remote monitoring company.
-Certain input types can generate a local alarm during access (disarmed) times and can report to remote monitoring company during secure (armed) times.
-A logic expression that combines macro inputs in a specific manner.
+Certain input types can generate a local alarm during access (disarmed) times, and can report to remote monitoring company during secure (armed) times.
+Logic equation A logic expression that combines macro inputs in a specific manner.
 The result of a logic equation produces the macro action.
-When a RAS's low security time zone is valid, then either a card or a PIN can be used to open a door.
+Low security time zone When a RAS's low security time zone is valid, then either a card or a PIN can be used to open a door.
 When the time zone is not valid and "Card and Code" is set to YES, then both card and PIN are required to open a door.
 Note: This functionality requires the use of an Intelligent Access Controller.
-An event flag or an output that is used in a logic equation.
+Macro input An event flag or an output that is used in a logic equation.
 Each macro input is an event flag or output.
-A set of rules that is created by macro inputs, logic equations, and macro-outputs.
-A macro-output holds the result of a logic equation.
-The macro-output can have a timing element.
+Macro logic program A set of rules that is created by macro inputs, logic equations, and macro outputs.
+Macro output A macro output holds the result of a logic equation.
+The macro output can have a timing element.
 Macro outputs trigger event flags or inputs.
-A Discovery system may be programmed and operated via CTPlus and WMS Pro management software on a graphical interface.
-Customer staff member or installer who has login rights to system management software.
-A reader (RAS) that provides exit from a region through a door.
+Management software A Challenger system may be programmed and operated via Security Commander management software on a graphical interface.
+Operator Customer staff member or installer who has login rights to system management software.
+Out reader A reader (RAS) that provides exit from a region through a door.
 The out reader is accompanied by an in reader that provides entry to the region through the door.
 Note : This functionality requires the use of an Intelligent Access Controller.
-When a valid card or PIN is entered at the door out reader, the number of the region that the user is exiting from into is recorded against the user code.
+Out reader region When a valid card or PIN is entered at the door out reader, the number of the region that the user is exiting from into is recorded against the user code.
 Note : This functionality requires the use of an Intelligent Access Controller.
-A door can be programmed with an override time zone that, when valid, automatically keeps the door unlocked.
+Override time zone A door can be programmed with an override time zone that, when valid, automatically keeps the door unlocked.
 Note : This functionality requires the use of an Intelligent Access Controller.
-Personal Identification Number-A number given to, or selected by, a user that identifies the user to the Discovery system.
-Passive Infrared detector.
+PIN Personal Identification Number-A number given to, or selected by, a user that identifies the user to the Challenger system.
+PIR Passive Infrared detector.
 A security device used to detect intruders in a certain part of an area or premises.
-An inquiry message continually sent by the control panel to DGPs and arming stations.
-Polling allows the remote unit to
+Poll An inquiry message continually sent by the control panel to DGPs and arming stations.
+Polling allows the remote unit to transfer data to the control panel.